PaoloMissier/CSC8101-2017-18-Coursework/spark/spark-coursework-spec.md

 ## Introduction
 In 2006 Netflix announced "The Netflix Prize", challenging teams of computer science researchers to produce an algorithm which predicted the movie ratings of netflix users with greater accuracy than Netflix's approach at the time.
 The prize of \$1,000,000 was eventually awarded in 2009 to a team from AT&T Labs.
-In this coursework, you will use the [Resilient Distributed Datastructures](http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) and [Machine Learning algorithms](http://spark.apache.org/mllib/) provided by [Apache Spark](http://spark.apache.org) to do the same.
+In this coursework, you will use the [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html) and [Machine Learning algorithms](http://spark.apache.org/docs/latest/ml-guide.html) provided by [Apache Spark](http://spark.apache.org) to do the same.
 Unfortunately ... there is no prize.

 ## The Data